NamanKatewa/ExpenseThing/README.md

-# PayPaladin
+# ExpenseThing

-PayPaladin is a command-line interface (CLI) tool to track, split, and settle shared expenses.
+ExpenseThing is a command-line interface (CLI) tool to track, split, and settle shared expenses.
 It is suitable for group expenses, shared living costs, or any scenario involving shared finances.

 ## Features